Viagem Medieval em Terra de Santa Maria – The Medieval Journey in the Land of Santa Maria – is one of Europe’s major historical reenactment events.

 More about Santa Maria da Feira and Porto

-This region was where Portugal was founded in the 12th century and the old towns of Santa Maria da Feira and Porto are beautiful examples of Medieval architecture.
+The old towns of Santa Maria da Feira and Porto are beautiful examples of Medieval architecture.

 The Santa Maria da Feira Castle dates back to the 11th century and is the prominent landmark of this small city.

-Along with its cobbled pathways, Porto is also well-known for art, especially the hand-painted tiles (azulejos) you see everywhere, and its wine and food.
+Along with its cobbled pathways, Porto is also well-known for art, especially the hand-painted tiles (azulejos) you see everywhere and its wine and food.

-Make sure you try one of Porto’s specialities: a francesinha (a sandwich with cured ham, sausage, and steak covered in molten cheese and a hot tomato and beer sauce).
+Try one of Porto’s specialities: a francesinha (a sandwich with cured ham, sausage, and steak covered in molten cheese and a hot tomato and beer sauce).

 It’s also the city where author JK Rowling, of Harry Potter fame, lived.